 Klias gripped his forearm with a nod.
 “And we both come back.”

-Baphrem nodded in return and, just like that, he pledged his life again to Klias.
+Baphrem nodded and, just like that, pledged his life to Klias once again.

-The moment was familiar.
 They had vowed the same thing in Zearlach.
 With a shake of his head he released Klias’ arm and turned towards the door.
 “Go and tell Niobis to be ready for casualties.
 We’ll leave in half an hour.”

 “There’s a message that came from the tionnax camp.
-Someone named Bill wrote it,” Klias said as he walked.
+Someone named Bill wrote it,” Klias said as he walked away.
 “The guards are going over it now.”
-Klias touched his jaw, winced and gave him a dark look.
+He touched his jaw, winced, and gave him a dark look.
 “Damn that hook…”

 Baphrem hid a smile.
 “I’ll handle it.
 Come back as soon as you’re done.”